SharonLutz/GcE/README.md

 ```

 ## Output
 For this example, we get the following matrix and corresponding plot which outputs the proportion of simulations where the p-value for the interaction term in a logistic regression is less than the user specified alpha level to detect the SNP by environment interaction on the binary outcome.
-We can see from the plot below that the proportion of simulations where H[0] rejected is higher in this scenario.
+We can see from the plot below that the proportion of simulations where H[0] rejected is high in this scenario.

 ```
 BetaI propSim